viacoin/rust-viacoin/README.md

 is very sparse.
 Patches to add usage examples and to expand on existing docs would be extremely appreciated.

-# Contributing
-Contributions are generally welcome.
-If you intend to make larger changes please discuss them in an issue before PRing them to avoid duplicate work and architectural mismatches.
-If you have any questions or ideas you want to discuss please join us in [#rust-bitcoin](http://webchat.freenode.net/?channels=%23rust-bitcoin) on freenode.

 ## Installing Rust
 Rust can be installed using your package manager of choice or [rustup.rs](https://rustup.rs).
 The former way is considered more secure since it typically doesn't involve trust in the CA system.
 But you should be aware that the version of Rust shipped by your distribution might be out of date.
-Generally this isn't a problem for `rust-bitcoin` since we support much older versions (>=1.22) than the current stable one.
+Generally this isn't a problem for `rust-viacoin` since we support much older versions (>=1.22) than the current stable one.

 ## Building
 The library can be built and tested using [`cargo`](https://github.com/rust-lang/cargo/):

 ```
-git clone git@github.com:rust-bitcoin/rust-bitcoin.git
+git clone git@github.com:viacoin/rust-viacoin.git
-cd rust-bitcoin
+cd rust-viacoin
 cargo build
 ```